 - Blood Clots – 0.4% (1 in 250) [source]

 - Incision Infections – <1% (1 in 100) [source]

 - Strictures 0.3% (1 in 300) [source]

-† The complication rate varies on the surgical center and doctor performing the procedure.
+† The complication rate varies between the surgical center and the doctor.

 The VSG side effects are minimal and include,

 - Gastroesophageal Reflux Disease (GERD)

 As early as one-week post-operation, take bariatric vitamins to avoid nutrient deficiencies and supplement important vitamins or minerals that your body needs.
 It is important for faster recovery and helps ensure your stomach heals properly.